 We booked our Sea of Cortez liveaboard for August 2016.

 Mexico is one of the leading countries for marine conservation.
-In July 2016, the Socorro Islands (locally known as the Revillagigedos Archipelago and located at the tip of Baja Peninsula) were given UNESCO World Heritage Status – and rightly so.
+In July 2016, the Socorro Islands (locally known as the Revillagigedos Archipelago and located at the tip of Baja Peninsula) were granted UNESCO World Heritage Status.

 It is one of the best place in the world to encounter big animals.
 Since that time, the Sea Of Cortez has become one of the holy grail diving sites in the world for scuba divers.